Get this web app for direct access with a quick tap.

 New to fingerspelling?
 Learn the ASL alphabet.

-The video shows a baby signing the ASL word MILK in the early language acquisition (handshape, location, and movement).
+The video shows a baby signing the ASL word NO in the early language acquisition (handshape, location, and movement).

 To get started for a new learner, learn how to sign "How are you?".